BenjaminBurton/BenjaminBurton/README.md

-### Arch Linux Installation with LUKS + TPM
+### Arch Linux Installation with LUKS on LVM

-Secure Arch Linux installation using full disk encryption and TPM for key storage.
+Secure Arch Linux installation using full disk encryption LUKS on LVM.